Labyrinths & Liontaurs

 Some players are content to be wanderers for their entire career, owning only what they can carry, rootless and free.
 Others will be eager to make homes and Demenses.
 Any player character can have a Demense, gaining it as a quest reward, perhaps, or paying for it out of personal funds, or pooling funds with friends to create a jointly owned Demense.
 In all these cases, the player counts the value of the Demense against their allowed personal wealth, also known as their WBL (Wealth By Level).

-For more information on Demenses, check out the Aristocrat secondary class, since one of the benefits bestowed by that class is a Demense that does not count against WBL, and which in fact generates revenue above and beyond the usual recommended level of wealth by level.
+For more information on Demenses, check out the Aristocrat secondary class, since one of the benefits bestowed by that class is a Demense that does not count against WBL, and which in fact generates revenue above and beyond the usual recommended wealth by level.
 Also see the Clout feat tree.

 Settlement